07740 877 544 [email protected]

 TOR Workshop makes wooden furniture and has a showroom located in Braemar’s picturesque High Street.
 The showroom’s inside converted stables, opposite a popular hotel.

 TOR director, Tom Addy wanted to increase footfall and chose a new sign on the exterior wall.
 The roughcast wall is adjacent to the showrooms’ entrance path in the busy tourist area.

 Getting the size right

 FortyTwo’s creative director, Sam Longmire phoned me to discuss the project.
-Sam had initial artwork showing a mock-up of where he wanted the sign positioned.
-We agreed on an approximate date for my visit to Braemar and my quote was approved.
+Sam had initial artwork showing a mock-up of where he wanted the sign positioned and asked me for my quote.
+My quote was approved and I scheduled my diary to visit Braemar.

 Following phone calls with Tom, we determined the sign’s size.
 Large enough for ‘Furniture Workshop’ to be read, but not overpowering.
 Tom would decide on the positioning when we met, and space was left below for potentially more details.

-Sam sent me revised artwork before I scaled and made the paper transfer pattern.
+Sam sent me revised artwork before I scaled the design and made the paper transfer pattern.

 Selecting the signwriting paint

 Dark blue was chosen for the sign’s colour and the finish had to be matt.
 Dark blue paint is notoriously poor covering and often requires more than one coat.
 I knew the paint would have to withstand the elements and survive on the roughcast surface.

 The opacity and flow of signwriters’ paints are crucially important.
 Decorating, automotive and industrial paints are often not suitable for lettering with a brush.
 When desired colours aren’t available in signwriting paints, they’re often mixed to achieve a close match.